CareForTheHL/CareForTheHL/README.md

 ## The Page "Care for the HL" ##

-This is a topic that has moved me for a long time, and I'll use a slogan: "Do more than just watch".
+This is a topic that has moved me for a long time, and I'll use a slogan:
+"Do more than just watch!"
 So all the news about what I'm going to use for my project will update here. but it still takes a while.

 💞️ I can tell you that much, the project was created so that we can make the world a little bit better.
 But please be patient!